MicrosoftDocs/learn/learn-pr/azure/choose-bot-building-tool/includes/1-introduction.md

 After completing this module, you should know more about:

 - The different tools available in Azure that you can use to create bots.
-- How to choose the bot-building tool that best addresses your organization's technical requirements and challenges.
+- How to choose the bot-building tool that best addresses your company's technical requirements and challenges.

 ## Prerequisites